uspgamedev/Project-Telos/docs/DEVLOG.md

 DEV LOG
 =======

+#### 24/10/2016:
+@yancouto, virtual @renatogeh

+Finished all remaining issues for the iteration.

+The group got together (renato geh by messenger), and decided next iteration:

+Two weeks to make boss 2, and as filler, make death messages, some preparations for 3-1 and make some fist steps on the save system.

+#### 20/10/2016:

+Focused on  last issues for iteration:
+Made boss 2 intro and the start of the first part.

+Also made some balances on level2 based on feedback.

 #### 19/10/2016:

 Finished level 2-3 and made some changes on turrets (they are now drawn above other enemies and